hanasiu/fullstack-hy2020.github.io/src/content/9/en/part9e.md

 #### 9.23: Patientor, step4

-Extend a patient's page in the frontend to list the *date*, *description* and *diagnoseCodes* of the patient's entries.
+Extend a patient's page in the frontend to list the *date*, *description* and *diagnosisCodes* of the patient's entries.

 You can use the same type definition for an *Entry* in the frontend.
 For these exercises, it is enough to just copy/paste the definitions from the backend to the frontend.